yzhanggmail/Bactocarb_Metanomics/README.md

-# Bactocarb_Metanomics Data and Code #
+# Bactocarb_Metanomics R Code #
-Data and Code Accompanying paper **"Metabolic plasticity of the gut microbiome in response to diets differing in glycemic load"**.
+Code Accompanying paper **"Metabolic plasticity of the gut microbiome in response to diets differing in glycemic load"**.

 **Contents:** At current the repository contains the following modules.

-**Data:**
-1. "BactoCARB_Clinical_Info_3timepoint.csv" contains clinical data for 80 subjects with observations at three timepoints including baseline, HGL and LGL samples.
-2. "Cazymes_organized_filtered_logratio.csv" contains CAZymes RNA/DNA ratio data for HGL and LGL observations in log2 scale.
-The CAZyme RNA/DNA ratio data retained 192 variables after filtering by RNA/DNA ratio>1 of variables identified in 80% of subjects.
-3. "MetaPhlanDNA_organized_filtered_log2scale.csv" includes MetaPhlan DNA data for HGL and LGL observations in log2 scale.
-The DNA data consisted of 100 species after filtering at a prevalence >80%.
-4. "Pathway_organized_filtered_logratio.csv" includes pathway RNA/DNA ratio data for HGL and LGL observations in log2 scale.
-The data were filtered based on presenting in >80% of observations in the baseline, HGL and LGL metagenomic samples.
-A total of 147 pathways werer obtained after removing 55 super-pathways but 5 diet-related super-pathways were reinstated.

 **Code:**
 Code was written in R version 4.3.1.